U.S. food writer Marion Cunningham dies, age 90

-LOS ANGELES, July 11 (Reuters) - Award-winning cookbook writer Marion Cunningham, an advocate of home cooking who also hosted a U.S. television series, has died in California after suffering from Alzheimer’s disease.
+LOS ANGELES (Reuters) - Award-winning cookbook writer Marion Cunningham, an advocate of home cooking who also hosted a U.S. television series, has died in California after suffering from Alzheimer’s disease.
 She was 90.

-Media reports, citing family friends, said Cunningham died on Wednesday morning at the John Muir Medical Center in Walnut Creek, California.
-A spokeswoman at the hospital confirmed the death of a woman by that name, but declined to provide details.
+Her friend and restaurant consultant Clark Wolf confirmed her death.
+“She’s the one who made cooking at home honorable,” Wolf told Reuters.
+“She was also this kind of extra mother to a lot of people who have become top chefs and food experts.”

-She was born Marion Enwright on Feb.
-11, 1922 in Los Angeles and married Robert Cunningham, an attorney in Walnut Creek.
+Cunningham was born Marion Enwright on February 1922 in Los Angeles and married Robert Cunningham, an attorney in Walnut Creek.
 For much of her life, she struggled with agoraphobia, an anxiety disorder dealing with the fear of open spaces and public places.

 But later in life she began attending cooking classes given by renowned chef and food writer James Beard, who died in 1985.
 In cooking, she found a hobby that would become her hallmark.